In another post, we provide a comprehensive overview of WordPress Themes.

 “Mojo is a marketplace where anyone can find, rate and buy quality themes & templates in one trusted place.”

-Like Envato and Creative Market, Mojo doesn’t focus exclusively on WP themes, but you can easily go through all of their WP themes and narrow your search with theme categories (e.g. Portfolio or Photography themes and theme frameworks, etc.) using the site’s dropdown “WordPress Themes” menu …
+Like Envato and Creative Market, Mojo doesn’t focus exclusively on WP themes, but you can easily browse hundreds of themes for WordPress and search through their theme categories (e.g. Magazine or Business themes and theme frameworks, etc.) using the dropdown “WordPress Themes” menu …

-Visit the site to find great WP themes in the Mojo directory here:
+Visit the site to find great WP themes in the Mojo theme marketplace here:

-Now that we have looked at WP theme directories, let’s turn our attention to commercial WP theme stores.
+Now that we have looked at WP theme directories, let’s turn our attention to commercial and independent WordPress theme stores.

 SoloStream

-SoloStream provides WordPress users with a selection of professional quality WordPress themes and the option of accessing all themes through a WordPress theme membership.
+SoloStream provides WordPress users with a selection of high quality WordPress themes and the option of accessing all themes through a WordPress theme membership.

-(click on above images to see more themes from SoloStream)
+(click on images above to browse more themes from SoloStream)

 Woo Themes

-(click on the images above to browse all WooThemes themes)
+(click on the above images to view all themes from WooThemes)

 StoreFront

-StoreFront Themes specializes in creating WordPress themes for e-commerce.
+StoreFront Themes creates gorgeous WordPress themes for e-commerce.
 StoreFront themes also integrate well with some of the most powerful e-commerce platforms and plugins available.

-(click on the above images to view all themes from StoreFront)
+(click on the images above to browse all themes from StoreFront)

 StudioPress

-StudioPress develops WordPress themes based on a framework (called the “Genesis” framework) that allows you to quickly and easily build a professional and search optimized WordPress site, and provides a self-updating design architecture, turn-key site designs with beautiful frames for your content and unprecedented control of the framework.
+StudioPress develops WordPress themes based on a framework (called the “Genesis” framework) that enables users to quickly and easily build a professional and search optimized WordPress site, and provides a self-updating design architecture, turn-key site designs with beautiful frames for the content and unprecedented control of the framework.

-Many web developers like the Genesis framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps the framework regularly updated to reflect best coding practices and to ensure that themes remain always compatible with the latest WordPress version, but because you can update themes built using the Genesis framework without losing any customizations you have made to your theme.
+Many website developers like this framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps this framework frequently updated to reflect best coding practices and to ensure that it always remains compatible with the latest version of WordPress, but because you can update themes built using the Genesis framework without losing any customizations you may have made to your theme.

-This is because themes built with the Genesis framework use something called “child themes,” which are like “skins” that sit on top of the theme framework and gives your site its unique look and feel.
+This is because StudioPress themes use something called “child themes,” which are like a paint job that sits on top of the framework and gives your site its unique design.

-If this all sounds too technical, don’t worry about it.
-StudioPress themes are easy to work with, just like all other WordPress themes.
-The great thing about choosing themes from StudioPress is that you pay one low price to receive unlimited support and updates, and you can install your themes on unlimited domains.
+If this all sounds too technical, there’s no need to feel concerned about it.
+StudioPress themes are very easy to work with, just like all other WordPress themes.
+The great thing about choosing StudioPress themes is that you pay just one low price to receive unlimited support and updates, and you can install your themes on unlimited domains.

 For more details, click here: StudioPress.

-(click on the above images to view more themes from StudioPress)
+(click on the images above to see all themes from StudioPress)

-What WordPress Theme Is That is a free WordPress theme-checking tool that allows you to easily detect what WP theme a site is using.
+What WordPress Theme Is That? is a free online tool that allows you to easily detect what WP theme a website or blog uses (including parent and child themes).

-This is a great resource if you have come across a WordPress site that you like and would like to know what theme is being used on the website.
+This is a great resource if you ever come across a WordPress site that you like and would like to know what theme is being used on the site.

-Tip: If you can’t tell whether a site uses WordPress or not, we have published a a great tutorial that shows you how to tell whether or not a site is WordPress-driven: How To Check If Your Website Was Built With WordPress
+Tip: If you can’t tell if a site runs on WordPress or not, we have posted a a great tutorial that helps you tell whether or not a site uses WordPress: Does My Web Site Run On WordPress?

 Using this tool is very simple.
 Just enter the site’s domain name into the field and click the search icon or hit “Enter.”
-The tool will not only confirm whether or not a site is powered by the WordPress CMS platform, but it will also list the WP theme being used by the site and list any WordPress plugins detected.
+The tool will then not only confirm whether or not a site was built using the WP CMS platform, but it will also list the theme being used and list any WordPress plugins detected.

-- To learn how to use this tool go here: How Can I Check If A Web Site Was Built Using WordPress?
+- To learn how to use this tool go here: The Easy Way To Tell If Your Web Site Was Built Using The WP CMS Platform

 Theme Authenticity Checker (TAC)

-A word of warning: When choosing FREE themes for your WordPress site, we strongly recommend sticking with the reviewed and approved themes listed in the official WordPress theme directory.
+We suggested this before and it’s worth repeating it again: When choosing FREE themes for your WordPress site, we highly recommend sticking with the approved WP themes listed in the official WordPress theme repository.

-A strategy that is commonly used by a number of hacking groups and cyber criminals is to put up sites and directories offering “Free” themes for WordPress all over the web and distribute modified themes and plugins with malicious code embedded in their files.
-In fact, some of these sites even come up on Google for key phrases like “free WordPress themes“, “best free themes for WordPress”” etc. It’s safer, therefore, to only download free WP themes from the official WordPress theme repository, or use established and trusted sites.
+A well-known method used by a number of hackers and networks that engage in cyber-crime is to put up websites offering “Free” WP themes all over the web and then distribute themes with malicious code embedded in their files.
+In fact, some of these sites even display on search engine results for key phrases like “free WordPress themes“, “best free themes for WordPress”” etc. It’s safer, therefore, to only download free WordPress themes from the official WordPress theme directory, or use established and reputable sites.

-If you are concerned about whether a WordPress theme that you have installed on your site could be infected with malicious or unwanted code, you can use a free WordPress plugin like Theme Authenticity Checker (TAC) to perform a scan of your theme files.
-This plugin scans the source files of every them you have installed on your site for signs of suspicious code and then outputs a report …
+If you are in doubt about whether a WordPress theme installed on your blog could be infected with malicious or unwanted code, use a free WordPress plugin like Theme Authenticity Checker (TAC) to run a scan of your WP theme files.
+The TAC plugin scans the source files of every them you have installed on your site for signs of suspicious code and then presents you with a report …

-I hope that you have found the information on how to find great WordPress useful.
+I hope that you have found the information on how to find great WP free and paid themes useful.